-References: FAO; Pakistan Economic Survey; UN Women; World Bank; State Bank of Pakistan; WFP; Pakistan Climate Change Report; PBS; NDMA; PCRWR; Pakistan Labor Force Survey; IMF; Germanwatch; PARC
+References: FAO; Pakistan Economic Survey; UN Women; World Bank; State Bank of Pakistan; WFP; Pakistan Climate Change Report; PBS; NDMA; PCRWR; Pakistan Labor Force Survey; IMF; Germanwatch; PARC raper crafts, recipes and many more.....

 Please note that the views expressed in this article are of the author and do not necessarily reflect the views or policies of any organization.